Skip to Main Content

 • HO-5s are generally more expensive, as they provide broader financial protection.

 HO-3 and HO-5 are both common types of homeowners insurance policies.
-The coverage included in an HO-3 and HO-5 policy offers financial protection from damage to your home, other structures on your property and your personal belongings, as well as liability coverage.
-HO-3 insurance policies provide open peril coverage to your dwelling and other structures, plus the flexibility of adding coverage through endorsements.
-While coverage to the dwelling and other structures is similar, an HO-5 offers more extensive coverage for contents or personal property.
-As such, HO-5 insurance policies usually have more expensive premiums and stricter underwriting requirements and are not offered by all insurance companies.
-Bankrate’s insurance editorial team will walk you through the ins and outs of HO-5 vs. HO-3 insurance to help you make an informed decision when selecting a policy for your home.
+The coverage included in HO-3 and HO-5 policies offers financial protection from damage to your home, other structures on your property and your personal belongings, as well as liability coverage.
+HO-3 insurance policies provide open peril coverage for your dwelling and other structures, plus the flexibility of adding coverage through endorsements.
+While coverage to the dwelling and other structures is similar, an HO-5 offers more extensive coverage for personal property.
+In this guide, Bankrate’s insurance editorial team explains the ins and outs of HO-5 vs. HO-3 insurance to help you make an informed decision when selecting a policy for your home.

 What’s the difference between an HO-3 and HO-5 policy?